tommeagher/redesign/README.md

-#Before we can fix the news,

-#we need to redesign the newsroom
+##Before we can fix the news, we need to redesign the newsroom

 *Rough notes for the workshop on 3 p.m.
 Thursday, July 24 [at SRCCON](http://schedule.srccon.org/#_session-11)*

-Our goal: Let's get a bunch of smart people in a room and work together to produce a set of action-oriented recommendations for news organizations to truly adopt and integrate developers into their newsrooms as journalists.
+Let's get a bunch of smart people in a room and work together to produce a set of action-oriented recommendations for news organizations to truly adopt and integrate developers into their newsrooms as journalists.

 In this session, I’d like us to talk about how we can redesign the newsroom itself to upend our clunky workflows pegged to Sunday’s newspaper instead of today’s news online.